Bram-diederik/secureVPNwithLocalLan/README.md

 two Machines are uses to create this setup.
 VpnGateway and incomingVpnServer.

-The routing inteligence is the following IPTABLE rule:
+The routing inteligence is the following Iptable/IP rule:
 ```
 iptables -A FORWARD -i tun0 -j ACCEPT
 iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE